23f1002293/TDS/questions-23f1002293.md

 *(The correct answer is **B**.
 The window 10:10-10:19 has three failures, while 10:00-10:09 has two and 10:20-10:29 has one.)*

 ---
-### Question 3: Correlating Errors with Deployments
+### Question 6: Correlating Errors with Deployments

 **Scenario:** You have two log files: `app-errors.log` (with `timestamp`, `error_code`) and `deployments.log` (with `timestamp`, `version_id`).
 Your task is to count how many critical errors occurred in the immediate aftermath of a specific deployment.

 **Task:** A deployment for `version-v2` is logged in `deployments.log` at exactly `2025-12-18T14:00:00Z`.
 How many `error_code=500` events from `app-errors.log` occurred within the 5-minute window immediately following this deployment (from `14:00:00` up to, but not including, `14:05:00`)?
+Submit your chosen answer (A, B, C, or D) to the endpoint `https://your-grading-system.com/submit/answer/3`.

 *app-errors.log:*
 ```